Avocado Pit Dye: 12 Best Tips for Pink, Not Brown

 Try using water from different locations.
 You most probably will see big differences and this is due to the water PH.
 You can test the PH level in your water using these testing kit.

-I recommend dyeing with rain water as much as possible but I am aware that its not very practical.
+I recommend dyeing with rain water as much as possible but I am aware that it’s not very practical.

 The colors will vary a lot depending on the quality of water you dye with.